admztech/social-links-profile-main/README.md

 ### What I learned

-This project help my improve undersand the How Css flex-box usgin for layout alignment and responsiveness. creating hover and focus states for interactive links elements.
+This project helped improve my understanding of How CSS flex-box is used for layout alignment and responsiveness. creating hover and focus states for interactive link elements.

 <!-- ### Useful resources